[CSRD] E3-3: Targets related to water

 E3-3 requires that “the undertaking shall disclose its water-related targets in accordance with the provisions of ESRS 2 GDR-T“.

-If the undertaking has not set any measurable outcome-oriented targets for a material water topic, it shall disclose this fact and explain how it tracks progress instead.
+If the undertaking has not set any measurable outcome-oriented targets for a material water topic, it shall disclose whether and, if so, how it nevertheless tracks the effectiveness of its policies and actions.

 4. How E3-3 links to the rest of ESRS E3